-The Plantation Restaurant is the casual dining option located on Deck 12 aft.
-A large buffet-style restaurant, it serves breakfast from 6:30 a.m. to 11 a.m. on sea days and 6 a.m. to 11 a.m. on port days.
-Lunch is from 11:30 a.m. to 2:30 p.m. on sea days and 11:30 a.m. to 3 p.m. on port days.
-Dinner is offered from 5 p.m. until 9 p.m. daily.
-The venue was updated in the 2012 refurbishment with a new color scheme and furniture, but it has limited outdoor seating, which is a drawback in pleasant weather.
+Plantation Restaurant (Deck 12): The Plantation Restaurant is the casual dining option located on Deck 12 aft, serving buffet-style breakfast, lunch and dinner.
+The venue was updated in the 2012 refurbishment with a new colour scheme and furniture, but it has limited outdoor seating, which is a drawback in pleasant weather.

-Breakfast was hearty and well done with a wide range of hot and cold selections on offer, and for lunch there was usually a choice of two high-quality premade deli-style sandwiches, as well as a variety of hot dishes like pasta, chicken, fish, vegetables and daily roasts.
-For some reason, salad was a bit thin on the ground with mostly greens.
-No tomatoes, cucumber or raw veggies (such as broccoli) are available, and only occasionally could we find any chopped olives or pulses (beans).
+Breakfast is hearty and well done with a wide range of hot and cold selections on offer, and for lunch there is usually a choice of two high-quality deli-style sandwiches, as well as a variety of hot dishes such as pasta, chicken, fish, vegetables and daily roasts.
 Dinner offerings include selections similar to whatever is on offer in the Waterfront Restaurant, with a better of choice of salad and more desserts.
-We only had dinner there once, however.
-We were put off by bright lighting and the lack of outdoor seating.